 - If you have standard 1” pleated filters you should be changing them once every 30 days at least

 - 4-5” pleated filters should be changed every 3-6 months

 - Electrostatic filtration systems (less common) should be changed and cleaned according to manufacturers' recommendations.
 Electrostatic filtration systems usually have a contamination meter to indicate build-up.

 - Usually, pre-filters should be cleaned or changed every 30 days and internal components should be cleaned every 3-6 months

-Why Do My AC Filters Get Dirty So Fast?
+Why Does My Air Filter Get Dirty So Fast?

 - Your air ducts are leaking.
 Cracked or damaged air ducts can allow contaminants to enter your system and cause your filter to clog up.
 They can also significantly increase your energy bills.

 - You're using the wrong type of filter.
 Make sure you're using the correct size and thickness of filter.
 If you're using 1-inch pleated filter, you may want to consider spending a little more on a thicker pleated filter or simply switch to a cheap disposable fiberglass filter.